joey-kilgore/neuron-ci/index.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

+### Other Pages
+GitHub pages allows for additional markdown pages to be created which are automatically deployed.
+To access these, we can simply use their directory path in the gh-pages branch, and that determines the url.
+For example we can checkout the test page [/subdir/subdirExplanation](https://joey-kilgore.github.io/neuron-ci/subdir/subdirExplanation)

 ### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/joey-kilgore/neuron-ci/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.